davecranwell/e-Activist-social-proof-plugins/README.md

 </td>
 </tr>
 <tr>
-<td>fields_to_format</td>
+<td>titleCaseFields</td>
 <td>['firstname', 'city', 'country']</td>
 <td>
-<p>Useful for people and placenames as the data stored is not formatted by default.
-Enter the <strong>lower-case</strong> titles of the API fields you would like to format.
-Makes the whole word lower-case, then capitalises the first letter.
-E.g. 'FORD from guildford' would become 'Ford from Guildford'.</p>
+<p>Preformats the specified fields into Title Case (data from API isn't sanitised).
+Enter the <strong>lower-case</strong> titles of the API fields you would like to format. 'ford from GUILDford' would become 'Ford from Guildford'.
+Could also be done manually with CSS text-transform:capitalize.</p>
 </td>
 </tr>
 <tr>
-<td>currency_symbols_to_replace</td>
+<td>currencySymbolReplacements</td>
 <td>{ 'GBP':'&#163;', 'EUR': '&#8364;'}</td>
 <td>
 <p>Only required for FundraisingRollCall.
 Converts the currency data as stored in the database (e.g. GBP) into an HTML encoded character for display on the page.</p>